 Recently, Google released DeepDream to the public.
 It’s a research tool, so setup is a little complicated, but it’s perfectly doable for anyone — even if you have no programming knowledge.

 Today, I’m going to talk you through how to install it and use it to generate crazy pictures of your own.
 Let’s get started.

 The Tools You’ll Need

 First off, this tutorial is for Windows only.
 Linux users without access to a Windows machine are welcome to try this tutorial, which people seem to like but I haven’t personally tried.

 To get started, you’ll need to download and install the following tools before you do anything else.
 The rest of the tutorial won’t work without these components installed.

-- Vagrant — Vagrant is a tool for setting up standardized development environments.
+- Vagrant [No Longer Available] — Vagrant is a tool for setting up standardized development environments.
 It’ll greatly simplify setup.